csc-training/hip-programming/docs/04-memory.md

   // Deallocate memory here
   hipFree(ptr);
 }
-// Synchronize stream, does not influence memory allocations hipStreamSynchronize(stream);
+// Synchronize the default stream (no influence to memory allocations) hipStreamSynchronize(0);
 ```
 * Allocating and deallocating memory in a loop is slow, and can have a significant impact on the performance
 </div>